haydenheroux/haydenheroux/README.md

 ## About Me

-Enrolled at Rensselaer Polytechnic Institute from Fall 2024 - Fall 2025.
-Previously executive board of RPI Robotics.
-Did controls development for Rensselaer Motorsport's Formula SAE team.
 Transferred to Worcester Polytechnic Institute for Spring 2026.
-Interested in systems programming, distributed / high frequency systems, control theory, and advanced mathematics.
+Interested in systems programming, distributed / high frequency systems, control theory, and mathematics.
+Working as Business Intelligence Specialist at Arden Building Companies.
-Previously worked at Arden Building Companies and FM.
+Previously Software Engineer Co-op at FM.

+Was enrolled at Rensselaer Polytechnic Institute from Fall 2024 - Fall 2025.
+Served on executive board of RPI Robotics and did control development for Rensselaer Motorsport (Formula SAE team).

 ## Projects